Firehed/webauthn-php/README.md

     'credential_ids' => $credentialContainer->getBase64Ids(),
 ]);
 ```

+> [!WARNING]
+> Returning `credential_ids` for use in `allowCredentials` (below) can leak information about who has registered and what sort of authentication devices they possess.
+> See [§14.6.3 in the spec](https://www.w3.org/TR/webauthn-2/#sctn-credential-id-privacy-leak) for more information.
+> You MAY elide that value from the response and leave `allowCredentials` unconfigured in the JS code.

 2) In client Javascript code, read the data from above and provide it to the WebAuthn APIs.